 Table of Contents:

 A function accepts values, performs particular operations on these values and generates an output.
-The inverse function accepts the resultant, performs an operation and reaches back to the original function.
+The inverse function agrees with the resultant, operates and reaches back to the original function.

-If you consider f and g are inverse functions, f(g(x)) = g(f(x)) = x.
-A function that consists of its inverse functions fetches the original value.
+If you consider functions, f and g are inverse, f(g(x)) = g(f(x)) = x.
+A function that consists of its inverse fetches the original value.